madgamer98/lichcraft2/vn_lichcraft2_patch_readme.txt

 vn_lichcraft2_alt.esp - Alternative.
 When you become a Lich you may use any equipment slot, but your original appearance is forever lost.

 vn_lichcraft2_VH_Patch.esp - Compatability Patch for Vampire Hunger to handle Attribute Fortification refresh when possessing a host.
-Can be used with the default or alt lichcraft 2 esp.
+Can be used with the default or alt Lichcraft 2 esp.
 Only activate if you have Vampire Hunger Activated

 *****************************************************************
      2. Patch Changelog